Anatomy of Facial Expression - Paperback

 - The topography of the face and skull

 Those of you that have also studied Nonverbal communication and FACS (Facial Action Coding System by Paul Ekman) may find this book very useful.
 The book has a lot of visual materials and lists the designated FACS codes for quick reference.

 Anatomy books for learning and understanding.
 Real emotions are almost impossible to fake.
 That is why we need to learn the nuances that differentiate fake and genuine emotions.
 And to know it, you have to understand not only the anatomy which creates the movement, but you have to have the tools and language with whom you can describe the change.

 "For artists, the essential part is how it looks..."
 In anatomy for artists and visual specialists.
 That matters most is the visual aspect: images and understandable visual information and how it all works.
 Not so much factual information or Latin names.
 The author is an artist with more than 25-year experience and a professor of Anatomy in Arts Academy.

-Are you interested in finding out more about the content in the book?
-Press HERE.
+Anatomy of facial expressions article finds out more.
 The author describes how and why it's essential to learn and understand the anatomy of facial expressions.
 In creating realistic emotions.